catalinred/catalinred.github.com/_posts/2014-11-10-form-controls-currentcolor-pseudo-elements.markdown

 ## Styles

 Further, I will try to explain a bit almost every single rule of CSS used for this demo.
-It's not rocket science but I hope some of you will find it useful.
+It's not rocket science but I hope you will find it useful.

 ### General